03. TCP Server and Client

 rv = listen(fd, SOMAXCONN);

-Step 5: Accept Connections
+Step 5: Accept connections

 The server enters a loop that accepts and processes each client connection.